We also can provide classroom copies of the magazine at a discounted rate. Please contact the email@example.com.

 AACE Chapter Summary & Frameworks Connections

-Grade 8 Toolkit: Reconstruction and Race Relations
+Grade 8 Lesson Plan: Reconstruction and Race Relations

 This inquiry leads students through an investigation of race relations in the United States as they examine the life of Connecticut native Ebenezer Don Carlos Bassett.
 Bassett broke the color barrier when he attended and graduated from Connecticut’s State Normal School (Central Connecticut State University), and was appointed Minister Resident to Haiti by President Grant.
 Students will also learn about Connecticut’s Rebecca Primus who taught school to newly freed blacks in a rural Maryland village after the Civil War.
 Adolescents are concerned about issues of equality and justice.
 This inquiry gives students an entry point into thinking like historians about Reconstruction and its legacy.